12kharris/Tiny-Wheels/README.old.md

 ![comment](https://res.cloudinary.com/da2ant1dk/image/upload/v1728929284/comment_j6ndgo.png)

 ### Following
 Logged in users can follow each other.
 When a user follows another, their content will appear on the 'Following' page.
 A user can also view who they are following from a link on the profile page which will take them to a simple page which lists all of the profiles the user is following.
 A user can also see profiles who follow them with a similar link on the profile page.
+To follow a profile, a user can use the button present on the Profile page to follow and unfollow the profile.

 ### Profile Page
 The profile page shows the details of a specific profile.
 It shows the profile's username, their name (if they have provided one), when they signed up, a link to see their collection, how many users they follow and how many users follow them.
 If a user is viewing the profile they own, an edit button is present where they can edit their profile image and name.
 Below the details of the profile, any posts the profile has made will be listed.